Trust me when I tell you, living on a cruise boat isn't all champagne and rose petals.

 Consider that Arkadaslik is basically a floating hotel with 4 guest suites, staff quarters, indoor and outdoor seating areas, a kitchen, a bar, and unlimited access to Mother Nature's swimming pool (aka the sparkling waters of the Mediterranean).
 How much would you pay for something like that on land?
 The purchase price for Arkadaslik was approximately the same as a single-family home in Canada.

 However, the maintenance costs for a wooden boat are staggering.
-Each year, we spend about half of our income on routine maintenance, emergency repairs, and upgrades.
+Each year, we spend about one third of our income on routine maintenance, emergency repairs, and upgrades.
 Why so much?
 Well, safety is the primary reason.
 (It would be terrible for our reputation if the boat sank.)

 But, mention marine grade or a harbour address to a vendor or service man, and costs double, or sometimes triple, what we'd pay for the exact same thing on land.
 It's crazy!